Can one hear the shape of a target zone?: Introduction

 \section{Introduction}

 The exchange rate target zone literature pioneered by \citet{krugman1991target} is based on a stochastic flexible price monetary model in continuous time.
 This literature highlights the role of market expectations concerning fundamentals in shaping exchange rate movements.
 Given its assumptions of perfect credibility, it implies that central bankers need only intervene marginally at the bounds of the target zone or allow honeymoon effects to automatically stabilize the exchange rate.
 The European Monetary System (EMS) and the Exchange Rate Mechanism (ERM), which existed from 1979 to 1999 (until participating countries adopted the Euro), provided a natural test bed for this theory.
+The target zone model is both well accepted theoretically and has provided the intellectual justification for a nominal anchor for monetary policy.
+However, there is scant empirical support for the validity of the framework.
+The U-shaped distribution within the target band and the negative correlation between he exchange rate and the interest rate differential implied by the canonical model have found little counterpart in the data.
+In spite of this, the practice of using target zones continues to this day, with the ERM-II target zone mechanism being an intermediate step to Euro adoption for new member states.\footnote{As of writing this paper, Croatia, Bulgaria and Denmark are in the ERM-II target-zone.
+Croatia and Bulgaria intend to adopt the Euro whereas Denmark has a special opt-out clause from Euro adoption.} It is likely that future new member states will also participate in the ERM process, making target zone modeling of current relevance.